 Reed Smith has been the director of litigation at Christian Legal Society since July 2019, representing clients in religious liberty and conscience issues, submitting amicus briefs to the U.S. Supreme Court, and preparing comment letters to federal agencies regarding conscience regulations.
 Reed has an extensive litigation background, managing litigations for both plaintiffs and defendants, helping secure millions of dollars for his clients through settlements.
 Reed received his J.D. from the University of Virginia School of Law, where he served as an editor of the Virginia Law Review, and his B.A. from the University of Florida.
 Prior to law school, Reed served as a journeyman missionary to Poland through the International Mission Board.

 Dr. Bock has earned recognition as a Humboldt Scholar (Tübingen University in Germany), is the author of over 40 books, and has been a New York Times best-selling author in nonfiction.
 He is often an expert on New Testament issues, a consulting editor for Christianity Today, and serves on the boards of Wheaton College and Chosen People Ministries.
 Often, he will tune into the current game involving his favorite teams from Houston—live—even in the wee hours of the morning.
 Married for over 40 years to Sally, he is a proud father of two daughters and a son and is also a grandfather.

-For the workshop breakout session, you can choose between one of our three workshops listed below:
+For the workshop breakout sessions, you can choose between two of our three workshops listed below: